pmcalabrese/rtldiff/README.md

 #RTLDIFF

-RTLDIFF is CLI tool based on css-flip by Twitter able to detect which CSS rules needs to be added to a CSS file to make it flip in RTL.
+RTLDIFF is CLI tool based on css-flip by Twitter able to detect which CSS rules needs to be added to your CSS file to make your website flip in RTL.
 It supports LESS and CSS and uses streams.

 ## Install